GerardDD/PR_Final_PeriapicalRadiography_Classification/README.md

 * Further analysis of the dataset, revealed that xrays belonging to the same person were misleading the model as ther were too similar and "easy" to train and classify.

-* I trained new models but this time manually filtering the dataset to not include xrays of the same person
+* I validated the models but this time manually filtering the dataset to not include xrays of the same person

 * This time results train and test scores were lower, but more according to the reality: